Dameli language: Classification

 The language is classified as an Indo-Aryan language of the Dardic subgroup.
+It is notable for containing a significant degree of words deriving from the Nuristani languages, even in basic vocabulary, though the pronoun system and morphology are characteristically of Dardic origin.
 The Dardic languages were first thought to be as an independent branch within Indo-Iranian, but today they are placed within Indo-Aryan following Morgenstierne's work.

 Phonology

 The following tables set out the phonology of the Dameli Language.